 On January 1, 2018, the reciprocal membership agreement (RMA) came into effect between all Canadian CPA bodies and the South African Institute of Chartered Accountants (SAICA).
 If you would like to view the RMA, please contact your provincial/regional CPA body.
 Eligibility requirements for CPA members seeking the SAICA CA credential You are eligible for the SAICA CA credential if you earned your CPA membership by completing the education, examination and experience requirements of either the: legacy Canadian Chartered Accountants (CA) program, legacy Canadian Certified General Accountants (CGA) program, legacy Canadian Certified Management Accountants (CMA) program, or post-unification Canadian CPA program If you obtained your CPA designation by virtue of completing the education, examination and experience requirements of the legacy CGA or CMA program, you must have completed two years of full-time or equivalent part-time, relevant post-qualifying experience that involve the use of accounting, attest, management advisory, financial advisory, tax, or consulting skills.
 The experience may be from employment in public practice, private industry, non-profit, or government.
-The International Practical Experience Verification and Employer Details form will need to be completed and submitted to the SAICA.
+The Verification of Post Qualification Experience Certificate form will need to be completed and submitted to the SAICA.
 Exclusion Canadian CPAs are not eligible under this agreement if they obtained their credential by qualifying under a reciprocal agreement (i.e. mutual recognition agreement or reciprocal membership agreement) with another professional accountancy organization.
 Pathway to the SAICA CA credential for eligible Canadian CPA members The SAICA will grant membership to eligible Canadian CPAs without the need to complete any additional assessments or experience.
 Audit and other services requiring registration or licensure are not covered by this RMA.
 Contact the SAICA for information on the application process.
 The final decision on admission to membership shall rest with the SAICA.
 Continuing professional development (CPD) Under this agreement, Canadian CPAs can satisfy CPD requirements either through their home CPA provincial/regional body or the SAICA, as both parties will recognize the standard CPD requirements of the other party as satisfying its own.